plchagnon/Lonicera---Coralie/README.md

 1. Soil properties are included in the file ``XYZ.XYZ``

-2. Soil fungal community structure can be found in the file ``XYZ.txt``, where rows are inocula and number within each cell are the number of reads found in each inoculum for the corresponding column (fungal sequence variant)
+2. Soil fungal community structure can be found in the file ``XYZ.txt``, where rows are inocula and number within each cell are the number of reads found in each inoculum for the corresponding column (fungal sequence variant).
+We also provide raw sequence files within the sequence read archives (SRA) under the BioProject # XYZ.
+The SRR numbers associated with all samples can be found in our file ``SRRs.txt``.

 3. *Lonicera* growth can be found in the file ``XYZ.XYZ``